Willie Gay: Professional career

 Gay was placed on injured reserve on September 2, 2021.
 He was activated on October 9.

-2022 season

 On September 19, 2022, Gay was suspended for four games for violating the NFL's personal conduct policy due to his arrest in January 2022.
-Gay went on to help the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38-35.
-Gay recorded 8 tackles in the Super Bowl.
+Gay went on to help the Chiefs win Super Bowl LVII against the Philadelphia Eagles 38–35.
+Gay recorded eight tackles in the Super Bowl.

+In 2023, Gay had 58 tackles, one sack, one forced fumble, three fumble recoveries, one interception, and four passes defended.
+Gay helped the Chiefs reach Super Bowl LVIII where they defeated the San Francisco 49ers 25-22 to win their second straight championship.
+Gay recorded 4 tackles in the game.

+New Orleans Saints

+On March 13, 2024, Gay signed a one-year contract with the New Orleans Saints.

+Miami Dolphins

+On March 19, 2025, Gay signed a one-year contract with the Miami Dolphins.